Improve your study timetable with these three steps

 - Am I devoting too much time to one thing and not enough to another?

-The answers could form the foundation of a restructure to your study schedule.
-For example, your study planner and personal timetable can be adjusted to allocate extra hours to weaker areas of your online program, or to make your schedule coincide with the times you feel more alert and open to absorbing new information.
+The answers could form the foundation of any restructure to your study schedule.
+For example, your study planner and personal timetable can be adjusted to allocate extra hours to the areas of your course that are your weakness, or to make your schedule coincide with the times you feel more alert and open to absorbing new information.

-Time management was probably a bit of a challenge in your life even before you added online study to the mix.
-It may be a bigger challenge now, so it might be an ideal time to find ways to manage your time more effectively.
-A great place to start is reviewing how much time you spend on your studies and, just as importantly, how much time is spent resting and recharging.
+Time management was probably a challenge in your life even before you added online study to the mix.
+It may be a bigger challenge now, making it the ideal time to find ways to manage your time more effectively.
+A great place to start is reviewing how much time you spend on your studies and, just as importantly, how much time is dedicated to resting and recharging.
 Striking the right balance is vital, and should be reflected in your schedule.

 Sleep doctor Micheal Breus, author of The Power of When, suggests we learn more between 10.00 am to 2.00 pm and again from 4.00 pm to 10.00 pm.
 Does your study schedule coincide with these times?
 Or are you spending these optimal hours doing something else?
 Identifying periods of peak productivity and learning, whether they’re in line with Dr Breus’s thinking or not, should be priorities as you carry out your review.

 Studying while you’re tired and missing out on precious sleep can be an impediment to learning, and you might need to allocate more time for rest and recreation.
 According to the Division of Sleep Medicine at Harvard Medical School:

 “…the general consensus is that consolidated sleep throughout a whole night is optimal for learning and memory.”